-Most of our system hardware and back-up systems are hosted in leased facilities in Hong Kong, Shanghai, Beijing and Guangzhou province, and most of our directors, senior management and employees are based in Hong Kong, Shanghai and Beijing.
+Most of our system hardware and back-up systems are hosted in leased facilities in Hong Kong, Shanghai, Beijing and Guangzhou, and most of our directors, senior management and employees are based in Hong Kong, Shanghai and Beijing.
 Therefore, if any of the above-mentioned natural disasters, health epidemics or other outbreaks were to occur in these regions, our operations may experience material disruptions, such as temporary closure of our offices and suspension of services, which may materially and adversely affect our business and results of operations.
 Our business, results of operations, financial condition and prospects could be materially and adversely affected directly, as well as to the extent that the coronavirus or any other epidemic harms the Chinese economy in general.
-For example, since December 2019, there has been an outbreak of COVID-19 in China and around the world.
-COVID-19 is considered to be highly contagious and poses a serious public health threat.
+For example, there has been an outbreak of COVID-19 in China and around the world and its resurgences for over two years.
+COVID-19 is considered be highly contagious and poses a serious public health threat.
 In March 2020, the World Health Organization declared the COVID-19 a pandemic, given its threat beyond a public health emergency of international concern that the organization had declared on January 30, 2020.
+Furthermore, certain variants have proven to be more severe and more infectious, especially the pandemic's recent emergence of the Delta and Omicron variants, which have resulted in an increase in cases globally.
+These or future variants of COVID-19 could also prove to be more resistant to vaccines.
 The pandemic has resulted in quarantines, travel restrictions, home office policies, and the temporary closure of stores and facilities in China, Hong Kong and many other jurisdictions.
 These measures have slowed down the development of the Chinese economy and adversely affected the global economic conditions and financial markets.
 Substantially all of our revenues and our workforce are based in China and Hong Kong.
 Our operations have been, and may continue to be, materially and adversely affected by potential delays in or reductions of business activities and commercial transactions and by general uncertainties surrounding the duration of the government's extended business and travel restrictions.
-In addition, our business operations could be disrupted if any of our employees is suspected of contracting the coronavirus or any o
+For example, we experienced significant delays in solution delivery due to the resurgence of COVID-19 in the first quarter of 2022 in Shanghai and other regions in China.
+The travel restrictions and lockdowns materially reduced the efficiency of communication between our employees and customers, delayed our working process and delivery, which had an adverse impact on our revenue.
+In addition, our business operations could be disrupted if any of our employees is suspected of contracting the coronavirus or any other infectious disease, since it could require our employees to be quarantined and/or our offices to be disinfected.

-While we had seen advertising budgets normalized since the second quarter of 2020, especially in the online-gaming area, as a result of the relaxation of restrictions on economic and social life due to a slowdown of COVID-19 cases in China, the outlook for the pandemic remains fluid, and the full and long-term implications from COVID-19 on our business and results of operations remain uncertain.
+The outlook for the pandemic remains fluid, and the full and long-term implications from COVID-19 on our business and results of operations remain uncertain.
 Any significant resurgence of COVID-19 may have an adverse effect on our results of operations, financial condition, business and prospects.
 Any potential impact on our results will depend on, to a large extent, future developments and new information that may emerge regarding the duration of COVID-19 and the actions taken by governmental authorities and other entities to contain COVID-19 or treat its impact, which are mostly beyond our control.
 We are closely monitoring the pandemic and its impact on us.
 Additionally, to the extent the COVID-19 adversely affects our business, results of operations, cash flows, financial condition and/or prospects, it may also have the effect of heightening many of the other risks described herein.